jamesp-epcc/tier2-safe-docs/safe-guide-pi.rst

 How can project users get registered?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You must not apply for Tier-2 facility accounts on behalf of other users, or let
+You must not apply for Cirrus facility accounts on behalf of other users, or let
 others use accounts that belong to you.
 Account sharing is strictly
-forbidden on Tier-2 facilities.
+forbidden on Cirrus.
 Every user must register on
 SAFE and then apply for their own machine account.

 In order to get an account, a potential user needs to know your project